SOUKHYA TRAINING AND RESEARCH INSTITUTE (STRI)

 Soukhya Training and Research Institute (STRI) is a globally emerging body of like minded professionals from all streams of medicine and related fields.
-Soukhya was launched in 2012, by Dr. A. Sreekumar, Chairman of the well known Holistic Treatment Centre Wellness Solutions, Pvt, Ltd. with the aim of spreading global awareness in Cellular Health Management And Rejuvenation with Nutritional Medicine.
-INMA is a fast growing organization with members from India and Overseas.
+Soukhya was launched in 2012, by Dr. A. Sreekumar, Chairman of the well known Holistic Treatment Center Wellness Solutions, Pvt, Ltd. with the aim of spreading global awareness in Cellular Health Management And Rejuvenation with Nutritional and Environmental Medicine.
+Soukhya is a fast growing organization with members from India and abroad.

 Dr. A. Sreekumar is a Senior Consultant in ENT & Head and Neck Surgeon with more than 34 years of clinical practice and has been actively practicing Nutritional, Environmental & Cellular Medicine since 2002.
 Continue Reading

 All non Indian participants are requested to obtain an appropriate visa for attending the conference.
 It is strongly advised that an application for visa may be made by the delegates to the Indian Ministry of Home Affairs, Foreign Division in your own home country well in advance (preferably two months prior to the conference) due to possible delays in visa processing.
 Visa on Arrival Facility is available for holders of passport of following countries:

 Kochi is a city in southwest India's coastal Kerala state.
 It has been a port since 1341, when a flood carved out its harbor and opened it to Arab, Chinese and Europeanmerchants.
 Sites reflecting those influences include Fort Kochi, a settlement with tiled colonial bungalows and diverse houses of worship.
 Its use of cantilevered Chinese fishing nets dates to the 13th century.